Lux Docs

 Consensus stallNetwork partitionCheck P2P connectivity, verify alpha threshold reachable

-Certificate validation failKey mismatchVerify BLS and Ringtail keys registered for current epoch
+Certificate validation failKey mismatchVerify BLS and Pulsar keys registered for current epoch

-Phase II timeoutRingtail computation slowCheck hardware; consider grouped signing for large sets
+Phase II timeoutPulsar computation slowCheck hardware; consider grouped signing for large sets

 Epoch rotation rejectedRate limitedWait for MinEpochDuration (10 min) between rotations